fullenw1/PSFolderSync/README.md

 # PSFolderSync
-This module synchronizes two folders in both ways.
+This module synchronizes two folders in one or both ways.

 Whatever happens to one folder will be replicated to the other folder.